 In 2011, Botanica created its Downing Children’s Garden, an educational, imaginative, interactive environment where families can enjoy, discover and appreciate the natural world.
 From exploring giant bugs to climbing around carved trees with faces and limbs, kids follow a journey through their own imagination in the Downing Children’s Garden.
 Stop and play in the fountains, or make chalk creations outside the party barn.
 The Downing Children’s Garden is suited for all ages.

 In June 2015, another major addition to the garden took shape with the Chinese Garden of Friendship.
 This scholar-style-inspired garden, designed to celebrate Wichita’s relationship with its Chinese sister city, Kaifeng, uses traditional Chinese architecture, art and culture to inspire the community.
 This traditional Chinese garden is split into a “Earthly World” segment and a “Heavenly World” segment.
 The “Earthly World” includes a Kaifeng cast-iron, pagoda-shaped structure and art expressing the style of the Sung dynasty.
 In the “Heavenly World,” guests will find a waterside pavilion with a sitting bench and place to view bamboo plants.

-Learn all about the more than 30 themed gardens at Botanica Wichita by clicking here.
+Learn about more themed gardens on Botanica Wichita's website.